Every landscape project should support the vital work of pollinators | Pacific Nurseries

 CA Native Common name | California Flowering Currant

 Ribes sanguineum var. glutinosum is a deciduous shrub that features long, graceful pink flowers with 15–40 in a cluster.
 It blooms from January to March and produces blue-black berries.
 This is one of the most attractive native species in the Bay area.
 It is deciduous and will tolerate a range of soil conditions with moderate drought tolerance.
-Pollinators just love this beautiful plant!
+Help pollinators thrive in your landscape by adding this beautiful plant!

 Achillea millefolium